theusaf/osu-cs492-weather-app/README.md

     When a user deletes a location, it should be deleted from the database.
     The location rows should be called from the database during initState() and used to update the widget.locations list.
     This should automatically populate saved locations.

+### 3/5/24

+    Now it's time to make the project your own!

+    Fork the repository, and start working on making the project your own.
+All of the currently existing functionality should suffice, but feel free to add/modify as needed.

+    Look over the code.

+    Inspect the lib folder, look through each of the components.
+Try to identify where the components lie in the actual app.

+    Look over the models.
+How are the models used?
+What information do they encapsulate?

+    Look over main.dart.
+There's a lot there!
+Is there anything you might encapsulate into a different file?

+    Make a plan: What do you think you can reasonably accomplish in 3-4 hours of in-class work?
+Perhaps you mainly want to focus on the aesthetics.
+Where can you find assets?
+How can you incorporate them conditionally?